Background of regional service planning program

 Health service capability profiles

 The service map is supported by a series of service profiles that provide information on annual activity and capacity; an analysis of patients using public and private cancer services; and an assessment of regional service gaps and priorities (as applicable).

 Health service profiles are been developed for the following cancer services:

 - The chemotherapy health service profile reviews capacity, access, and level of service of each of the 10 public and private provider’s day oncology units in the NEMICS region.

 - The radiotherapy health service profile reviews capacity, access, and level of service of each of the two public and two private provider’s Radiation Oncology Units in the NEMICS region.

 - The surgical oncology health service profile provides an assessment of surgical oncology services and key quality indicators for oncology surgical procedures.
 The profile also shows key results from a survey on the configuration of tumour resection sites in the NEMICS region, undertaken by surgeons working in oncology over October 2013.

 - The cancer support services health service profile identifies information gaps and planning priorities for select cancer support services.

-Clinical colleagues will continue to be engaged to agree an approach to addressing the gaps and issues identified.
+Clinical colleagues are continuing to be engaged to agree on an approach to addressing any gaps and issues identified.

 For further information or queries please contact: